Updated April 2026

 What Are Green Bananas?

-Green bananas are the unripe version of the ordinary yellow banana.
+Green bananas are just the unripe version of the ordinary yellow banana.

-Most people eat bananas when ripe, yellow, and sweet.
-But did you know you can eat them in their green, unripe version?
+If you have digestive issues or follow a low FODMAP diet, green bananas are one of the most overlooked gut-friendly foods available.
+And if you don’t have either of those concerns, they simply are a nutritional powerhouse and taste great.
+While most people eat bananas when ripe, yellow, and sweet, you may not know that you can eat them in their green, unripe version.
 When green, a banana has a texture similar to a potato and is typically used in savory dishes as a potato substitute.
-They are typically eaten cooked because they are bitter in their raw form.

-They differ significantly in nutrition, texture, and health benefits from their ripe counterparts.
-Because bananas are typically harvested early and ripen during transport, green bananas are widely available in most grocery stores alongside yellow bananas.
+They are typically eaten cooked because they are bitter and hard in their raw form, but when cooked, they are delicious.
+They differ significantly in texture and health benefits from their ripe counterparts.
+Because bananas are typically harvested early and ripen during transport, green bananas are easy to find in most grocery stores alongside yellow bananas.

 Health Benefits Of Green Bananas